SreejithSanthosh/FTLEhub/docs/Tutorials/pythonPackage.md

   A list of arrays of shape `(N_t, 3)` for each time step.
 These are the velocity vectors at each node.

 - `particle_positions`
-  An array of shape `(P, 3)` containing the initial positions of the particles to advect on the surface, where `P` is the number of particles.
+  An array of shape `(P, 3)` containing the initial positions of the particles to advect on the surface, where `P` is the number of particles, for ease of plotting the final results it is recommended that the initial positions just correspond to the node positions at the initial time.

 - `initial_time`
   An integer specifying the starting time index for the advection.
+This must respect final time with respect to the `direction`('forward'/'backward') i.e if `direction` is 'backward' then `initial_time` $>$ `final_time`.
+Just reverse the inequality for 'forward'.

 - `final_time`
   An integer specifying the ending time index for the advection.
+This must respect final time with respect to the `direction`('forward'/'backward') i.e if `direction` is 'backward then `initial_time` $>$ `final_time`.
+Just reverse the inequality for 'forward'.

 - `time_steps`
   An array of time values corresponding to the available mesh data (usually consecutive integers starting at 0).